Twistor spinors and extended conformal superalgebras: Abstract

 \section{Abstract}

-We show that the first-order symmetry operators of twistor spinors can be constructed from conformal Killing-Yano forms in constant curvature backgrounds and from normal conformal Killing-Yano forms in Einstein manifolds.
+We show that the first-order symmetry operators of twistor spinors can be constructed from conformal Killing-Yano forms in conformally-flat backgrounds.
 We express the conditions on conformal Killing-Yano forms to obtain mutually commuting symmetry operators of twistor spinors.
 Conformal superalgebras which consist of conformal Killing vectors and twistor spinors and play important roles in supersymmetric field theories in conformal backgrounds are extended to more general superalgebras by using the graded Lie algebra structure of conformal Killing-Yano forms and the symmetry operators of twistor spinors.
 The even part of the extended conformal superalgebra corresponds to conformal Killing-Yano forms and the odd part consists of twistor spinors.\\ \quad\\ Keywords: twistor spinors, symmetry operators, conformal Killing-Yano forms, conformal superalgebras\\ MSC codes: 53C28, 81R25, 53A30, 17B70